External Risk Signals · Australian Independent Schools

 Why this matters

 The operational task is to issue a phishing-awareness alert to staff, students and families now, and to verify whether the school is downstream of Canvas through any integrated edtech vendors.
-The OAIC's separate sharpening of APP 3 guidance (13 May) on data minimisation, and the Mount Lilydale payment-system breach (1 May, parent credit cards exposed), compound the concentration risk on any Tier-1 vendor.
+The OAIC's separate sharpening of APP 3 guidance (13 May) on data minimisation compounds the concentration risk on any Tier-1 vendor.

 Worth checking: is your school a Canvas customer, or downstream of any Canvas-integrated service?
 When was the third-party data flow map last updated?
 Has a phishing-awareness alert been issued to staff and families?